jvdv1/preckage/README.md

-# Preckage - a bash-based alias that just works.
+# Preckage - a blazing fast package manager.

 Preckage is one singular bash script that works like an alias but is actually a script to make your life much easier!